RichardGladson/ESP32-Negator/DISCLAIMER.md

-# Disclaimer
+# ⚠Disclaimer⚠

 **IMPORTANT LEGAL NOTICE**

 This repository and any associated hardware/software (referred to as the "Project") related to Wi-Fi jamming, signal interference, or radio frequency disruption is provided **strictly for educational, research, and informational purposes only**.
+None of the code written here is intended to cause herm or disruption of any Wi-Fi network, public or private.

 ### Legal Warning